 You can mix the dough in the morning and leave it to rise slowly all day.
 For example, I usually make pizza on Sundays, where I prepare the dough around mid-day, and it will be ready for dinner at 7 pm.

 Hydration of the bread dough is the ratio of water to flour.
 A stiff dough, such as bagels, uses a 50-60% hydration ratio.
 That means it needs a lot of kneading to reach a homogenous texture and develop the gluten.
 Most bread dough recipes use a 60-70% hydration ratio.
 The result is a softer dough with some stickiness and significant proofing volume.

 Baking good bread requires a high oven temperature.
 To properly imitate the brick oven, set yours to the highest temperature.
 My range has a roasting setting, which is a great option.
 I turn it on before forming the pizza and set it to 450F (225c).
 The high temperature allows the dough to rise quickly and create air pockets.

 Using a pizza stone is another way to imitate the brick oven.
 Place it inside the range and allow it to heat up before sliding the pizza into it.
 The stone helps create a crunchy crust and allows the dough to rise quickly.
 However, not having a pizza stone should not prevent you from making a great pizza.
 Instead, use a perforated pizza pan as it ensures even heat distribution.

 For the best kale topping, use curly kale.
 It holds its shape considerably after cooking.
 Using homegrown kale is even better.
 After cleaning the kale thoroughly, use a towel or a salad spinner to dry it from excess water.

 Since kale cooks fast, it is best to cook the pizza partially before topping it with the kale.
-I also recommend putting all the toppings, including the cheese, first and leave the kale last.
-Use your hands to tear the leaves apart and place them on the pizza.
+I recommend putting all the toppings, including the cheese, first and leaving the kale last.
+Then, use your hands to tear the leaves apart and place them on the pizza.